 Did You Know?

-When Kirk materializes in the transporter room on the duplicate Enterprise in "The Mark of Gideon", he is standing on a pad near the front of the chamber (near the steps).
+When Kirk materializes in the transporter room, he is standing on a pad near the front of the chamber (near the steps).
 A subsequent wide shot from within the transporter chamber, establishing there to be no one at the transporter controls, also has Kirk's transporter pad empty.
 Then we return to the angle on Kirk and he is standing on the same pad again.
 See more

 Captain James T. Kirk